vivek-vilvaraj/libcxlmi_old/README.md

    ```

 The exception to this is when a background operation has been started,
-for which the user must ensure to verify, when appropriate against the
+which is considered a succesful return value.
+The user must ensure to
-`CXLMI_RET_BACKGROUND` value.
+verify, when appropriate, against the `CXLMI_RET_BACKGROUND` value.

    ```
    err = cxlmi_cmd_sanitize(ep);